kvvloten/samba_integrations/openvpn_privacyidea/README.md

 In Bullseye `libpam-python` is Python-2 based which adds a lot of complexity to the setup of the venv (in Bookworm it is Python-3).

+The setup partially overlaps with [SSHD with Privacyidea](../sshd_privacyidea/README.md), the sections 'Create a python2 venv' and 'Install and configure privacyidea_pam' can be skipped here when they are already setup.

 Assumptions:
 - A X509 certificate and a key file suitable for openvpn are available
 - A X509 ca.crt file is available